kkoch986/XSB-B--Tree-Library/qdbm/XSBCHANGELOG.md

 Argueably the most important functionality in the b+ Tree is the types of queries that can be made.
 Read below to find the different calls that can be made to query the B+ Tree.

-## cool ideas

-1. we need a way to crawl the whole tree, we could check if the key passed to get is unbound and bind it to the first key and crawl along....
-1. cursor manipulation methods
-1.